 As a parent now, I imagine I surprised the hell out of her.
 It didn't help that we were in public when I asked, or that I was so young.
 The lesson I learned, however, was not to talk about sex.

 Sex was something secretive, mildly wrong, and – when I finally fully engaged in it – wildly rebellious.
-Never one to do things by halves, once I started fucking, I didn’t stop.
-The week before I graduated high school I lost my virginity and had frantic, drunken, and bad sex in a dark room.
-I spent the rest of the summer fucking my boyfriend until he begged me to stop.
-He couldn’t keep up.
+Never one to do things by halves, once I started having sex, I didn’t stop.
+The week before I graduated high school I lost my virginity and had frantic, drunken, bad sex in a darkroom.
+I spent the rest of the summer having sex with my boyfriend until he begged me to stop.
+He couldn’t keep up!

 For the next year or so, as long as I had a boyfriend, we had sex.
 Not kinky.
 Not even all that good.
 No orgasms for me.
-But plenty of wet, sweaty sex.
+But plenty of sex, regardless.

 By the time I met the man who would become my husband, and later my ex-husband, my childhood beliefs had caught up with me.
 By having sex, I was doing something wrong.
 I shouldn't want so much of it, and I definitely shouldn't want the wild, animalistic sex that made me scream and writhe.